— Topics —

 What we need now is a framework for how each theory is intertwined, and I'd like to believe my theory can be helpful in that regard.

-(2) The root cause of being overweight, I believe, is the increased base weight value, which is caused by intestinal starvation.
+(2) The root cause of being overweight, I believe, is the increased set-point weight, which is caused by intestinal starvation.

 Intestinal starvation is caused by a combination of at least four factors, and since "what kind of food we eat" and "how we eat them (lifestyle)" are such important factors, many things seem to have something to do with weight gain-intestinal starvation can be a "confounding factor."